DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 ![[y-intercept.PNG]]

-The value of the y intercept corresponds with the value of the atmospheric pressure and hence, the value we calculated for the atmospheric pressure is ${1.4}
+The value of the y intercept corresponds with the value of the atmospheric pressure and hence, the value we calculated for the atmospheric pressure is ${1.49 \times 10^5}$ with an uncertainty of ${1.4 \times 10^4}$.